 Figure 3.
-Of the 283 projects reviewed by the Program in 2022, 200 projects were located in General Habitat and 83 projects were located in a Core Area.
+Of the 298 projects reviewed by the Program in 2023, 228 projects were located in General Habitat, 67 projects were located in a Core Area, and three projects were located in a Connectivity Area.

 Review Process Timeline

 The Program tracks the review time for each proposed development project once submitted to the Program for review.
 For purposes of this report, the Active Review Time for a given proposed project is comprised of the number of days the project spends in Due Diligence and Final Review with the clock stopping once the project transitions to Completed Review (Figure 4).
 Some proposed projects enter the Returned or Information Request stages, allowing Proponents to submit additional information about their proposed project deemed necessary for the Program to complete the review.
 The Program tracks the time spent in the Returned and Information Request stages separately from the Active Review Time.